 I know that some signing ceremonies have become completely devalued.
 For example, it is now rare for users to attach much importance or emotional commitment to the standard ceremony of a website’s asking them to read a ludicrously long page of incomprehensible legalise, then click an I agree button.
 I refer to these devalued ceremonies as EULA signing ceremonies, for the End User Licence Agreements that often include them.

 But leaving those devalued EULA ceremonies aside, I have seen some good signing ceremonies that appear to work very nicely.
-My favorite example is the UK Money Claim Online, which allows you to sue for up to £5000 in the UK courts by: creating your user name and password, filling in a form that is relatively straightforward—considering that it starts a legal process, typing your name in the Statement of Truth box shown in Figure 3, and paying a modest fee
+My favorite example is the UK Money Claim Online, which allows you to sue for up to £5000 in the UK courts by: creating your user name and password, filling in a form that is relatively straightforward—considering that it starts a legal process, typing your name in the Statement of Truth box shown in figure 3 below and paying a modest fee

 Does a task warrant a signature at all?